Restless legs syndrome

 - Get enough sleep.
 Go to bed and wake up at the same time every day.
 Make sure your bed and bedroom are comfortable.

-- Try using hot or cold packs.
+- Try using hot or cold packs on your legs.

 - Help your muscles relax with gentle stretches, massage, and warm baths.

-- Take time out of your day to just to relax.
+- Take time out of your day to just relax.
 Try yoga, meditation, or other ways to ease tension.

 - Avoid caffeine, alcohol, and tobacco.
 They may make symptoms worse.